 Regardless, of exactly what the product owner actually does in your organization, it does seem that often these product owners are new hires to the organization and again the ratio of 1:6 seems to be common.
 One of our own clients based in Barcelona, in 2015 made a decision to hire about 20 such product owners.
 While it goes against standard Kanban coaching guidance, the client had their own reasons and justification for the decision.

-There is a question whether the product owner is a value-adding role or not?
-In many organizations it appears that it is not: The product owner is a intermediary with authority over prioritization.
-While sequencing and scheduling when done well will generate value, the act of sequencing one item over another, does not add value to the items themselves.
+There is a question of whether the product owner is a value-adding role or not?
+In many organizations it appears that it is not: The product owner is an intermediary with authority over prioritization.
+While sequencing and scheduling when done well will generate value, the act of sequencing one item over another does not add value to the items themselves.
 It’s a non-value-adding role.
 Even more curious then that Agile requires you to create and add wasteful, non-value-adding positions.

 So, in many cases, Agile methods implemented at organizational scale, appear to have added 2 new people in non-value-adding positions for every 6 in value-adding positions.
 Put another way, after the Agile transition, 25% of the workforce is additional “Agile” overhead for operating the Agile method.
 While this is at the higher end of the range, I believe that it is typical for operating expense budgets for IT / product delivery teams to be increased by around 14% to cover the overhead of non-value-adding Agile facilitation positions.

 The cost of Agile training and coaching